 The WDE has been collecting data over time on the numbers of teachers who are considered out-of-field and or inexperienced; however ineffective teachers has never been defined at the WDE level.
-To develop a definition of ineffective teacher, the WDE has worked closely with a large stakeholder audience to develop a set of guardrails districts must use to define effective teachers.
+To develop this initial definition of ineffective teacher the WDE pulled together a large stakeholder group that included teachers, principals, curriculum directors, special education directors, personnel directors, superintendents, University of Wyoming, Wyoming Education Association, Professional Teaching Standards Board, and Collaborative Council.
+Moving forward this group will convene to determine guidance to districts on how to shape the definition and reporting of ineffective teacher within the context of their district.